viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 {{<imgproc src="try-viam/rover-resources/fragments/fragment_configuration.png" resize="1200x" alt="Fragment configuration">}}

-The fragment adds the following components to your robot's JSON configuration:
+The fragment adds the following components to your robot's JSON configuration.
+For details about how a given type of component is configured, see the [component documentation](/components/) for that type.

 * [Board component](/components/board/), which is the Raspberry Pi.
   * Within the board component attributes, digital interrupts: "re" to pin "37" and "le" to pin "35" and I2Cs: name "default_i2c_bus" and bus "1".